Draggie306/CheatSheets/A level/source/Computer Science.md

 > This is all dictated by the Transmission Control Protocol (TCP).

+### Circuit switching

-> On the other hand, **circuit switching** is a communication method in which a dedicated physical path is established between two devices for the duration of the communication session.
+On the other hand, **circuit switching** is a communication method in which a dedicated physical path is established between two devices for the duration of the communication session, even when no data is being transmitted.

+This doesn't really work for the billions of devices that are connected.
+The complete circuit can't be shared by other devices, so how would this work when downloading a 10gb file?
+You'd have to wait for the entire download to finish to start doing something else.
+This makes circuit switching only really useful for realtime scenarios like phone calls when a consistent and uninterrupted connection is required.
+(But, if one point in the circuit fails, the entire phone call will as data cannot be rerouted, unlike packet switching)

 > In summary, **packet switching** divides data into packets and transmits them over the network to their destination, where they are reassembled.
 Packet switching is more efficient and flexible than circuit switching, and is thus more widely used.